LucasPalomino/CroplandCROS-Pipeline/README.md

 # CroplandCROS-Pipeline

 ## About
 This pipeline uses PyGRASS and GRASS.Jupyter to automatically analyze soybean-corn rotations accross the United States using the USDA's CroplandCROS data.
+Accesible distribution in process.

 ### Prerequisites
 - Python 3.13.0